 Source: Center for Disease Control

-Women may be taking supplements to manage their health more proactively, or as an effort to supplement hormones during certain stages of life such as menstruation, pregnancy, and menopause.
+Women may take supplements to manage their health more proactively, or to supplement hormones during specific life stages such as menstruation, pregnancy, and menopause.

 77% of Americans take at least one supplement.